sethgreen23/Codewars.com_mySolutions/Java 1.8/README.md

 # TrippleDouble
 - Return 1, if first long containts a digit 3 times in a row and the second long contains that digit 2 times
 - Return 0, if not

+# IntToRomanNumeral
+Write a method which takes a int as parameter and returns a String which represents the result as roman numeral.